PramaYudhistira/menace/README.md

 * `npm run build` - to build into the `bin` directory
 * `npm i -g .` - installs package globally
 * `menace` - run in any directory, and you can interact with the AI agent

+## Codebase Explanation

+* Note that since Bubble Tea and Lipgloss are such obscure TUI frameworks, I am possibly placing excessive comments on my code